Interior designers in Singapore you need to know

 Interior designers Jun Nan and Jax Tan don’t believe in ‘having a style’.
 They think of themselves as designers with an approach.
 “We’ve been trained in design thinking.
 Whatever problem we come across, we solve it with design.
 We don’t subscribe to trends and style,” adds Jun.

 We loved everything about this Ang Mo Kio home where the duo’s spacial planning allowed the homeowners to sort of shrink and expand the unit at will.
-Check out the full home tour and interview.

 Where to now?